 For this reason, I recommend you start out with either acrylics or oils before venturing into watercolors.
 However, watercolors are a fantastic complement to your acrylic or oil painting as they train a different skill set.

 For example, John Singer Sargent was famous for his meticulous portraits using oils, but he used watercolors to paint impressionist and relaxed landscapes and portraits.
 These watercolor paintings probably felt very refreshing for Sargent, who would have been accustomed to the lengthy and tedious portrait painting sessions.

 (If you want to learn more about master artists like Sargent, make sure to join my free Exploring the Masters series.)

 Which Should You Go With?

 Also, this is not to say you must choose a medium and ignore the rest.
-I encourage you to try all different kinds of mediums, but have one which you really focus on and get familiar with.
-It is better to be a master of one medium, than be average at all mediums.
+I encourage you to try many different mediums but have one which you really focus on and get familiar with.
+It is better to be a master of one medium than be average at all mediums.

 Step 3.
 Get Your Supplies